codyngpriest/alx-higher_level_programming/0x02-python-import_modules/README.md

 8. ByteCode -> Python #3
 This is the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+9. Fast alphabet
+This is a program that prints the alphabet in uppercase, followed by a new line.